-Posted by Diane Morris on Wednesday, July 29, 2020 Under: Guest Security Articles
+Posted by Diane Morris on Wednesday, July 29, 2020 Under: School Security

 A stable and effective security strategy in schools is one thing.
 Maintaining a high standard of safety for all those within the premises is another.
 So, where do the two meet?
 And how can you be prepared for situations you might not be expecting?

 Security and safety in schools is high on the agenda for parents, students, teachers, facilities teams, governing bodies and local education authorities.
 When it comes to schools, everyone has a role to play in the implementation of an effective school security strategy, but balancing safety and security can be a challenge.
 There can be a lot of focus put onto implementing well-rounded, strong security strategies, but this doesn’t always account for unexpected situations.
 Being well prepared starts with understanding the building and its physical requirements, as well as its inhabitants and their specific needs.

 It’s been said time and time again, but there really is no “one size fits all” solution when it comes to safety and security.
 This is particularly relevant when it comes to schools, as there are no two the same.
 Therefore, whilst the school building itself needs a bespoke and meticulous security strategy, its inhabitants must also be considered.

 School pupils, teachers and all those on-site should be intrinsic to any safety choices made.
 It’s almost impossible to have a fully successful protocol in place if the people within aren’t taken into consideration.
 Focusing on pupils and their needs in particular, it can be difficult to be prepared for any type of situation, especially when certain situations can’t be predicted.
 One specific case which demonstrates these kinds of occurrences is when pupils become involved in anti-social behaviour.